 DWP has published a guide on how to report your earnings from self employment for Universal Credit purposes.

 The Secretary of State for Work and Pensions announced a suspension of the Minimum Income Floor (MIF) for self-employed Universal Credit claimants until the end of April 2021.
 This suspension has now been extended until 31 July 2021.

 The MIF is used as a substitute for actual earnings for UC claimants where their actual earnings are below the MIF.
 This means that for many people on a very low income, the amount of their UC is lower than would otherwise be.
 More detail on this can be found on the Money Saving Expert website.
 The further suspension of the MIF to take account of the impact of COVID-19 is a welcome move.

 Support for people in rented accommodation

-Regulations in force until at least 31 May2021 require landlords to give tenants six months’ notice (three months’ if notice was served between 26 March and 28 August 2020) of their intention to seek possession of rented property (i.e. serve notice that they want to end the tenancy).
+Regulations in force until 31 May2021 require landlords to give tenants six months’ notice (three months’ if notice was served between 26 March and 28 August 2020) of their intention to seek possession of rented property (i.e. serve notice that they want to end the tenancy).
 This reduces to a requirement to give four months’ notice from 1 June 2021.
 In the case of non-serious rent arrears cases only, it reduces further from four to two months’ notice on 1 August.
 ‘Serious’ rent arrears is when the arrears are more than four months’ worth (up to 31 May 2021 this is six months’ worth).
 In the case of serious rent arrears, the notice period is reduced to four weeks.